thetealpickle/cheese-api-swift/README.md

 Playing around with server side swift and Vapor 3 with this cheese centered API.<br>

 ## Running a Docker MySQL Database
-The three databases with Vapor support are sqlite, msql, and postgresql.<br><br>
+The three databases with Vapor support are sqlite, msql, and postgresql.<br>

-This project uses MySQL as its database.<br><br>
+This project uses MySQL as its database.<br>

 To get this project running on your machine, 3 steps.
 1. Get a Docker MySQL Database up and Running<br>
 2. Clone the project to your machine<br>
-3. Build and run the project<br><br>
+3. Build and run the project<br>

-That is all. 🙃<br><br>
+That is all. 🙃<br>

 Haha.
 As if beginner Jessica would understand that shit. 😭<br>
-OKAY, some more effort into the explanation, here we go<br><br>
+OKAY, some more effort into the explanation, here we go<br>

 Brace yourself, more detailed steps coming.
-Get your cup of water please<br><br>
+Get your cup of water please<br>

 ### Docker Setup
-You'll first want to get Docker up and running.<br><br>
+You'll first want to get Docker up and running.<br>

-Head over to the Docker website and start the download of the <a href="https://www.docker.com/products/docker-desktop">Docker Desktop Application</a><br>
+Head over to the Docker website and start the download of the <a href='https://www.docker.com/products/docker-desktop'>Docker Desktop Application</a><br>
 Assuming the link hasn't changed, you should be able to click on 'Docker Desktop Application' above to be directed to the website.<br><br>

 Cool, while that's downloading (can't remember if it took a while, let's assuming it does).
 Create a docker application.
 You'll need these credentials to log into the desktop application.<br>
 No worries, you won't be charged for anything.
 F R E E. 💰👍🏾<br><br>

 Up to this point you should have logged into the Docker desktop application with your docker credentials.<br>
 Hold up, you haven't started any databases yet.
-You've set the stage so that you CAN start running databases.<br><br>
+You've set the stage so that you <b>CAN</b> start running databases.<br><br>

 Open up a new Terminal window and type the command
 ```